SarahZimmermann-Schmutzler/XSStrike/README.md

       -w [pathToWordlist]
     ```

-  * <ins>Example</ins>: to automatically complete the fourth level of the `Insta XSS Challenges` from the Developer Akademie's XSS VM:
+  * **Example**: to automatically complete the fourth level of the `Insta XSS Challenges` from the Developer Akademie's XSS VM:

       ```bash
       python xsstrike.py -u "http://10.0.2.6/index.php" \